Exam Rules and Schedules

-The revised framework used to plan the schedule for NCA exams in 2014 is available here.
+The revised framework used to plan the schedule for NCA exams in 2014 and 2015 is available here.

 Applicants who have received an assessment and are eligible to take the NCA examinations should complete the Registration Form during the designated registration period, and return it to the Federation of Law Societies of Canada.

 Full payment must be received with your registration, otherwise it will not be processed.
 The current examination fee (subject to change) is $300 Canadian per exam (plus applicable taxes).
 Please note that as of February 1, 2012, the NCA accepts credit card payments only.

 Registration is on a first-come, first-served basis depending on the date of receipt of the registration form and payment.
 Applicants will generally be accepted, space permitting.